FilbinLab/Pedi_Immune/ImmuneCellAnalysis/01_Preprocessing/README.md

 	Using this approach improves correlation between adult/ped cell programs, slightly improves accuracy of cd4/cd8 annotation, and increases our confidence in these annotations due to larger cell count provided by adult cells

-	For myeloid cells, the original "detailed" annotations are used ( in 02_Counts_Preprocess/04_MergedSamples_DetailedAnnotation.Rmd.).
+	For myeloid cells, the original "detailed" annotations are used ( in ***02_Counts_Preprocess/04_MergedSamples_DetailedAnnotation.Rmd***.).
 This file edited to clarify that this approach used only for myeloid cells.
 (Note: no harmony integration is used for this, but these cell types are quite distinct and it doesn't seem to matter much)

 Additional files: CompareSeuratPipelines.Rmd used for testing our "standard" pipeline vs Orr's vs integration

 ### Adult immune dataset preprocessing

-Performed in 03_PreprocessAdultDatasets.
+Performed in ***03_PreprocessAdultDatasets***.
 Contains preprocessing for myeloid and cell adult datasets:

-1. Myeloid: preprocessing for 3 publicly available myeloid datasets in Preprocess_AdultMyeloid.
+1. Myeloid: preprocessing for 3 publicly available myeloid datasets in ***Preprocess_AdultMyeloid.Rmd***.
 These datasets are: IDHmut (Science), GBM (Neftel), GBM (10X, Movahedi)

 All 3 datasets are processed to seurat objects, any annotations as needed, any re-scaling as needed.
 Saved for comparison to pediatric myeloid cells downstream

 Note: unlike for Tcells, downstream "detailed" annotation is done SEPARATELY for pediatric/adult.
 Any DC/Bcells (rare) are removed from adult myeloid datasets here, using same method as for pediatric

 2. Tcells: adult t cells used downstream are all from Cell 2021 and were provided as a seurat object by Orr.
-In Tcells_Ped.Adult_Merge, pediatric and adult cells are:
+In ***Tcells_Ped.Adult_Merge.Rmd***, pediatric and adult cells are:

 	1) merged into single seurat object
 	2) harmony integration